 The Toronto vacant home tax follows a similar structure to the proposed one of Peele.
 The onus is on property owners to declare if a home is vacant each year, and the city will investigate possible homes suspected to be vacant.
 While the proposed Peele Region tax is still being developed, the Toronto vacant home tax seems to have more devices to tackle homeowners with vacant homes that have not declared their residences as such.
 On top of being subject to the tax, the city may subject non-declaring owners to various penalties and fines.
-Toronto’s tax is set at 1% and is predicted to rise to $55 to $66 million in taxes at a 1% vacancy rate in Toronto.
+Toronto’s tax is set at 1% and is predicted to raise $55 to $66 million for the city.

 Overall, the much-discussed vacant home taxes in Ontario follow a similar structure of self-declaration and enforcement through auditing.
 The difference in Ontario’s jurisdictions is how much the tax is (with Peel considering a tax of 1-3%) and, as shown through Toronto, how they plan to reprimand homeowners who do not declare their vacant homes.

 What is the Toronto Vacant Home Tax Declaration in Toronto?